saikatmitra1998/saikatmitra1998.github.io/_pages/Projects.md

 * Utilized the Adam optimizer, binary crossentropy loss function, and accuracy as the evaluation metric.
 * Visualized the loss and accuracy metrics using Matplotlib for both training and validation datasets.

-### COVID-19 Data Analytics and Reporting using Azure | Data Factory, Databricks, PowerBI, SQL (Dec 2023)

-* Built a solution architecture using Azure Data Factory, Azure Data Lake, Databricks, PoweBI and HDInsight.
-* Integrated data from HTTP clients, Azure Blob Storage and Azure Data Lake Gen2 using Azure Data Factory.
-* Created ADF pipelines to execute HDInsight activities and Databricks Notebook to carry out data transformations
-* Created CI/CD pipeline for releasing Azure Data factory artefacts for deployment.

 ### Chatbot using Transformers in PyTorch | Transformers, PyTorch (Nov 2024)

 * Aimed to develop a QA chatbot leveraging Transformers architecture in PyTorch.
 * Preprocessed conversational datasets to train chatbot, ensuring data quality and relevance for effective learning.
 * Evaluated the transformer model’s response generation capability through Greedy Decoding with batch size of 1, showcasing its effectiveness.

-### Employee Performance Optimisation using ML in GCP | BigQuery, BigQueryML (May 2023 - July 2023)

-* Leveraged GCP tools to visualize employee learning curves and develop data-driven employee assignment.
-* Demonstrated the benefits of data-driven employee assignment & improved allocation of service employees.
-* Utilized BigQuery, AutoML, BigQuery ML and Vertex AI for data exploration and training, Google data Studio (Looker) for visualizations.
-* Used Python and Flask to create the User Interface (UI) and deployed it in Google App Engine (GAE).
-* Employed Google Distance Matrix API for calculation of distances to client sites.

 ### Movie Recommendation System using ML | Python, TKinter, SVD (Feb 2019 - June 2019)